 Limestone is known for its natural earthen appearance.
 Limestone is formed from sedimentary materials, such as coral and shells.

 Luxury Vinyl Plank

 Typically, vinyl plank flooring mimics a real hardwood in every single way.
 They contain fake wood grain designs, and have a little bit of texture to them, to give them the character you would expect from wood.
 But unlike wood, vinyl plank flooring is stained and water resistant, so there is no risk of water damage.
 Plus, it’s more resistant to scratching, as well as sun bleaching, so you may find that your floors stay looking fantastic for longer, in addition to being lower in cost.
-But the real advantage of vinyl plank flooring is simply that it’s cheap and easy to install, making it a great looking affordable alternative for literally any home.
+But the real advantage of vinyl plank flooring is is the price point, easy to install, making it a great looking floor.

 Porcelain tile offers a range of advantages that have contributed to its booming popularity.
 These tiles are stronger than regular ceramic tiles and are more resistant to moisture and frost.
 Porcelain tiles are ideal for use in high traffic areas and even the outdoors.
 Porcelain tiles are fired at very high temperatures and manufactured under high pressure.
 This gives them high strength and resistance to scratches, chemicals, and fire.
 Porcelain tiles are available in unglazed, matte or highly polished finishing.
 Lower moisture absorption leads to lesser staining and easier cleaning.
 Porcelain tiles do not require sealing, and they can easily be cleaned with a damp mop or cloth.